microsoft/node-jsonc-parser/README.md

      */
     setPosition(pos: number): any;
     /**
      * Read the next token.
-Returns the tolen code.
+Returns the token code.
      */
     scan(): SyntaxKind;
     /**